JWST/NIRCam Observations of Stars and HII Regions in $z\simeq 6-8$ Galaxies: Properties of Star Forming Complexes on 150 pc Scales: Data Sample Analysis

 We also use \hst{}/ACS imaging in the EGS field for constraining the physical properties of the galaxies analyzed in this work.
 The ACS mosaics utilized here were produced as part of the Complete Hubble Archive for Galaxy Evolution (CHArGE) project (Kokorev in prep.) and are matched to the \textit{Gaia} astrometric frame with a pixel scale of 40 mas pixel$^{-1}$.
 These CHArGE mosaics include data in the F435W, F606W, and F814W bands as part of the following surveys: the All-Wavelength Extended Groth Strip International Survey (AEGIS; \citealt{Davis2007}), the Cosmic Assembly Near-infrared Deep Extragalactic Legacy Survey (CANDELS; \citealt{Grogin2011,Koekemoer2011}), and the Ultraviolet Imaging of the Cosmic Assembly Near-infrared Deep Extragalactic Legacy Survey Fields (UVCANDELS\footnote{\url{https://archive.stsci.edu/hlsp/uvcandels}}; PI: Teplitz).
-The CHArGE data products also include Gaia-aligned EGS mosaics for \hst{}/WFC3 bands (80 mas pixel$^{-1}$) which are incorporated into companion analyses of the CEERS data (Topping et al. in prep; Whitler et al. in prep).

 The \hst{} and \jwst{} imaging introduced above span nearly a factor of four in angular resolution from a PSF full width at half maximum (FWHM) of $\approx$0.045 arcsec in ACS/F435W to $\approx$0.18 arcsec in WFC3/F160W.
 To ensure robust color calculations, we must therefore account for variations in the PSF across different images.
 At the same time, we aim to preserve as much signal-to-noise as possible, particularly in the shorter wavelength filters which probe the Lyman-alpha break.
 We have thus opted to homogenize the PSFs of all the NIRCam LW mosaics (as well as the WFC3 mosaics used by our companion papers) to that of WFC3/F160W, while the ACS and NIRCam SW mosaics are homogenized to the PSF of ACS/F814W.\footnote{The ACS/F814W and WFC3/F160W mosaics have slightly larger FWHM relative to that of NIRCam/F200W and NIRCam/F444W, respectively, given the smaller mirror size of \hst{}.} Our algorithm for performing the PSF homogenization largely follows that of \citet{Endsley2021} where we construct the PSF of each mosaic by stacking cutouts of unsaturated isolated stars (oversampling to a resolution of 3 mas pixel$^{-1}$ for this step) and then derive PSF convolution kernels using the Python \textsc{photutils} package \citep{Bradley2021}.
 The PSF encircled energy distributions after convolution are found to agree with the targeted PSF (i.e. ACS/F814W or WFC3/F160W) to within 1--2 per cent at radii $>$0.1\arcsec{} in all bands.